drkostas/Youtube-FirstCommentBot/README.md

 ## Using Dropbox <a name = "dropbox"></a>

 There is the option to also incorporate dropbox in the whole pipeline.
-Assuming you already created an Api key and added a cloudstore section in the config, you can use the following options:
+Assuming you already created an API key and added a cloudstore section in the config, you can use the following options:

-- `load_keys_from_cloud: true` (under youtube config): If set to true, the bot will automatically copy the json keys from the defined `keys_folder_path` setting (in cloudstore config) to the defined `keys` setting (in youtube config).
-This is very useful if you deploy the bot to heroku which is stateless and any newly created file can be deleted anytime.
+- `load_keys_from_cloud: true` (under youtube config): If set to true, the bot will automatically copy the JSON keys from the defined `keys_folder_path` setting (in cloudstore config) to the defined `keys` setting (in youtube config).
+This is very useful if you deploy the bot to Heroku which is stateless and any newly created file can be deleted anytime.
 So you may have to manually recreate the keys.
 - `upload_logs_every: 15` (under cloudstore config): If you configured the cloudstore config for the